kakirastern/stak/README.rst

 If there is an issue you would like to work on, please leave a comment and we will be happy to assist.
 New contributions and contributors are very welcome!

-Want to ask for a new feature, but don't want to sign up for GitHub?
-Hop over to our `feature tracker <http://stak.userecho.com/>`_ and leave us your thoughts.